MiguelHdezP/launchpad-prototype-testing/README.md

 ![Screenshot 2022-12-19 at 13 54 34](https://user-images.githubusercontent.com/79478801/208508944-aff3e598-238f-442f-8c45-1e81c58b4f16.png)

-3.- The prototype launcher: following the same approach I did with other testings, this is the scenarios dashboard for the users.
+3.- The prototype launcher: following the same approach I did with other tests, this is the scenario panel for users.

+PrintersComboBox/scenarios-launcher.html

+The styling is can be adapted according to the needs.

+You can add N scenarios, add custom names to the scenarios; and to open the Dialog with combobox with the respective configuration only add the querystring to as a paramenter of the function `openPrototype`.

 ## Scenarios Builder